Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Data Collection, Reduction, and Cross-calibration

-With the main S1 and S2 pulses identified, 3-D position reconstruction of the event is possible.
-The drift-time separating S1 and S2 (based on the pulse start times defined in the previous section) gives the $z$ position of the event, while the hit pattern of the S2 in the top four PMTs gives the $(x,y)$ position.
+With the main S1 and S2 pulses identified, three-dimensional (3D) position reconstruction of the event is possible.
+The drift time separating S1 and S2 (based on the pulse start times defined in the previous section) gives the $z$ position of the event, while the hit pattern of the S2 in the top four PMTs gives the $(x,y)$ position.
 The $(x,y)$ position is found through a maximum likelihood optimization given an $(x,y)$-dependent light response function (LRF) for each PMT.
-The LRFs are parameterized as in~\cite{ref:ZEPXY}, with LRFs for the four PMTs differing only by 90$^\circ$ rotations and an overall scaling to account for tube-to-tube variations in quantum efficiency (QE).
-Both LRF parameters and relative QEs are found using L-shell capture events, selected based on S2 size and assumed to uniformly populate the TPC volume.
+The LRFs are parameterized as in Ref.~\cite{ref:ZEPXY}, with LRFs for the four PMTs differing only by 90$^\circ$ rotations and an overall scaling to account for tube-to-tube variations in quantum efficiency (QE).
+Both LRF parameters and relative QEs are found using $L$-shell capture events, selected based on S2 size and assumed to uniformly populate the TPC volume.
 Relative QEs are fixed by events at the centroid of the $(x,y)$ distribution, assumed to have equal geometric light collection efficiency for all four top PMTs.
 LRF parameters are found iteratively, using reconstructed positions to generate a new LRF until the LRF parameters stabilize.
-Finally, two (adjacent) top PMT tubes show non-linear response for ionization signals beginning around the K-shell capture peak.
-For the purposes of $(x,y)$ reconstruction only, a quadratic correction determined from events at the centroid of the K-shell $(x,y)$ distribution is applied to the measured signal size in the two saturating tubes.
-The accuracy and resolution of the final $(x,y)$ reconstruction is evident in the reconstructed honeycomb pattern of the gate grid using K-shell events, shown in Fig.~\ref{fig:xy}.
+Finally, two (adjacent) top PMT tubes show nonlinear response for ionization signals beginning around the $K$-shell capture peak.
+For the purposes of $(x,y)$ reconstruction only, a quadratic correction determined from events at the centroid of the $K$-shell $(x,y)$ distribution is applied to the measured signal size in the two saturating tubes.
+The accuracy and resolution of the final $(x,y)$ reconstruction is evident in the reconstructed honeycomb pattern of the gate grid using $K$-shell events, shown in Fig.~\ref{fig:xy}.